orionlee/pht_eb_stats2/Results.md

     * [ ] what is the tagging accuracy?
     * [ ] A number of classifications are treated as no data as they are deemed to be irrelevant in the context of eclipsing binary, e.g., star in SIMBAD, various eruptive / cataclysmic types.
 Is such treatment appropriate?
 * [ ] Review cross matching (with SIMBAD, etc.) to see if we have included too many invalid ones (false positives) or excluded too many genuine ones (false negatives)
-  * [ ] VSX cross match uses fewer attributes: only coordinates and magnitude.
+  * [ ] When matching plx / PM, consider to use the error supplied in the catalog to determine if it is a match.
 * [ ] Review tag tallying and computation of `eb_score`
   * [ ] Add tags to be counted, in particular, `#EB` and `#E.B.` are employed by some users, but they are not treated as tags in Zooniverse.
     * There are ~3000 such comments, while there are about ~60000 eclipsingbinary comments.